Smart Energy Insights

 The “Magic Box” inside State Grid Corporation of China’s pavilion at the Shanghai World Expo has already attracted more than 2.6 million visitors with a Disney-meets-Star-Wars explosion of color and lights.
 This 4,000-meter Magic Box provides an opportunity for expo visitors to experience smart grid technologies and a look at how smart communities and smart homes of the future will impact their lives.

-A case study of the Magic Box as a consumer engagement tool is featured ...read more
+A case study of the Magic Box as a consumer engagement tool is featured in th ...read more

 Monday, September 20, 2010